Modern slavery statement 2025 / 2026

 Policy

-- The Joint Collaborative Commercial and Procurement Strategy, 2020-2025 incorporates a responsible procurement policy.
-The policy includes our commitment and activity to implement the Welsh Government Ethical Employment in Supply Chains Code of Practice, and ethical purchasing principles.
-In addition to this, we are supportive of the principles in the Bluelight Commercial Responsible Procurement & Commissioning Strategy.
+- We reconfirmed our commitment to implement the Welsh Government Ethical Employment in Supply Chains Code of Practice, and ethical purchasing principles.

-- our recruitment policy reflects our commitment to the Welsh Government Ethical Employment in Supply Chains Code of Practice and is operated and assessed in line with the equality, diversity and inclusion force direction.
+- Our recruitment policy reflects our commitment to the Welsh Government Ethical Employment in Supply Chains Code of Practice and is operated and assessed in line with the equality, diversity and inclusion force direction.
 The recruitment team are responsible for ensuring ethical principles of employment are adhered to when utilising job sites and recruitment agencies.

 - The Welsh Government Code of Practice is a standard agenda item on the agenda of our trade unions.